 For more information, see Get Started as a Wayfinder Administrator.

-With the infrastructure and cluster plans put in place by the Wayfinder administrator, development teams can easily provision Kubernetes clusters using a self-service model.
+With the infrastructure and cluster plans put in place by the Wayfinder administrator, workspace members can easily provision Kubernetes clusters using a self-service model.

 - Provisions Kubernetes clusters and namespaces, choosing from the available cloud providers and cluster plans